TomislavPavkovic/outlier-detection/README.md

 Incomplete organ segmentations are filtered out.

-Then the format needs to be converted from NIfTI to numpy array and the boundary sampling needs to be done.
+The format then needs to be converted from NIfTI to numpy array and the boundary sampling needs to be done.

 ## Data augmentation